google-aai/tf-serving-k8s-tutorial/README.md

 deployed pods, you can run:

 ```
-kubectl scale --replicas=<num-pods> resnet-deployment
+kubectl scale --replicas=<num-pods> deployment/resnet-deployment
 ```

 When you direct a client request to the load balancer, it will use an elastic search algorithm to assign your request to one of the backend pods.

-## Auto-refreshing the model version on GKE
+## Google K8s Engine: Auto-refreshing the model version

+Google K8s Engine offers a special feature!
 Suppose your ML researcher has a new and improved Resnet model, or even a new architecture (e.g. 152-layers!).
 Tensorflow serving has the feature of immediately picking up the newest version of a servable model in your servable directory, and serving it immediately!
 All you need to do is make sure that